đŸ¶ $40 OFF DNA Tests | Shop Now

 a gray cat laying on top of a white couch

 2. Curled ears.
-This unusual trait is associated with the Cu gene, associated with the American Curl breed.
+This unusual trait is associated with the Cu gene, which is associated with the American Curl breed.
 Fortunately, no harmful defects associated with this gene have been identified yet.
 However, the ears of these cats need to be handled carefully as the ear cartilage is fragile.
 Regular ear cleaning is also required because more of the inner ear is exposed in comparison to typical ear forms.

 3. Rounded ears.
 Rounded ears were originally observed in a cat in Italy and some free-roaming cats in Texas.
 These ears are rounded rather than pointed in shape.
 While the carriers of the trait in Texas actually died out, the one found in Italy is being assessed for breed potential.

-Variations in tails
+Variations in Tails

 a white and black cat standing on its hind legs